dnotz/DRLND-Project2/Report.md

 * **`STD_FACTOR = 0.9995`**

 `LR` is the learning rate of the `Adam` optimizer for updating the network weights.
 These weights are updated every `UPDATE_EVERY` timesteps and each update consists of `PPO_STEPS` update steps.
 For each update step we randomly sample a batch size of `BATCH_SIZE` experiences.
-Rewars are discounted with `GAMMA` and `GAE_LAMBDA` refers to the lambda value for the computation of the generalized advantage estimates. `EPSILON` is the clipping factor applied to the ratio of new and old probabilities.
+Rewards are discounted with `GAMMA` and `GAE_LAMBDA` refers to the lambda value for the computation of the generalized advantage estimates. `EPSILON` is the clipping factor applied to the ratio of new and old probabilities.
 Finally, we continuously decrease the standard deviation factor of the normal distribution (starting from 1) with `STD_FACTOR` after every update. `BETA` is the factor of the entropy regularization term added to the loss.

 We use fully-connected layers for our network architecture with the following specifications: